fedexist/my-cookiecutter-template/README.rst

 * Create a Jenkins-CI_ pipeline on https://jenkins.advancedanalytics.generali.com.
 * Install the dev requirements into a virtualenv. (``pip install -r requirements_dev.txt``)
 * Release your package by pushing a new tag to master.
-* Add a `requirements.txt` file that specifies the packages you will need for your project and their versions.
-For more info see the `pip docs for requirements files`_.
+* Update according to your needs the `setup.cfg` file, adding your project dependencies to its `install_requires` configuration

 .. _`pip docs for requirements files`: https://pip.pypa.io/en/stable/user_guide/#requirements-files
 .. _Register: https://packaging.python.org/tutorials/packaging-projects/#uploading-the-distribution-archives